rajeshlr9/test6660/Functionality Specific doc/Readme file for Project Manh-Test-Specific-Functionalities-ScrumTeam.md

 Below are the parameters configured for this job

 1. Environment- This dropdown allows you to select the environment where you want to run the scripts.
-User can select any 1 environment from the below list (DEV, TEST, STAGE)
+User can select any 1 environment from the below list (L1,L2..)

 2. Customer- This dropdown allows you to select the customer for which you want to run the scripts.
 User can select any 1 customer from the drop down and depending on the customer selected the functionalities of that customer will be loaded automatically.